cosmos/sdk-tutorials/scavenge/tutorial/03-scaffolding.md

 curl https://get.starport.network/starport@v0.17.0! | bash
 ```

-Scaffold anew Cosmos SDK blockchain using the `starport scaffold chain` command.
+Scaffold a new Cosmos SDK blockchain using the `starport scaffold chain` command.
 The command accepts one argument: the Go module path that will be used for the project.

 By default a chain is scaffolded with a new empty Cosmos SDK module.
 Use the `--no-module` flag to skip module scaffolding.